 What is the North Coast 500

-Taking the NC500 route helps you to discover the best the Highlands has to offer like magical and mystical castles, amazing local produce, fresh specialty fish from the sea and land, and you can visit the wonderful distilleries and breweries?
+Taking the NC500 route helps you to discover the best the Highlands has to offer like magical and mystical castles, amazing local produce, fresh specialty fish from the sea and land, and you can visit the wonderful distilleries and breweries.
 Why not take to the water on an exhilarating wildlife safari?
-The North Coast 500 offers a truly unique touring experience, quite unlike anywhere else in the world and many of those who have done it have said it was life-changing for them.
+The North Coast 500 offers a truly unique touring experience, quite unlike anywhere else in the world.
+Many of those who have done it have said it was life-changing for them.

 The route begins and ends in Inverness at Inverness Castle which, perched on top of a hill, is the perfect starting point to the route and offers unparalleled views from its viewing tower over the capital city of the Highlands.

 The start: Inverness

 The North Coast 500 route starts at Inverness, the gateway to the Highlands.
 We start the route here, clockwise.
 You can also drive the other way around, but you won’t drive on the seaside of the road!
 The two-hour trip from the east coast (Inverness) to the west coast (Applecross) starts with riding north and enjoying the beautiful scenery of the inlands of Scotland.
 It’s a beautiful drive which you will definitely remember.
 If you go south, starting from Inverness, you might even catch a glimpse of the Loch Ness monster.
 You will have a bit of a busier drive, with tour buses driving from Inverness to Loch Ness every day.
 The choice is yours, mystic Loch Ness or a beautiful drive through the inlands?

 Enjoy the beautiful west coast nature: Munro’s, Skye and awe-inspiring roads